USS New London: Service history

 During the ensuing years New London served on blockade duty in the Gulf of Mexico, operating primarily off the Texas coast.
 She and USS Cayuga captured the British schooner Tampico off Sabine Pass, Texas, attempting to run out laden with cotton on 3 April 1863.
 On the 10th, while reconnoitering near Sabine City, a boat crew from New London captured a small sloop.
 Among the prisoners was Capt.
-Charles Fowler, CSN, who had commanded CSS Josiah Bell when the Confederate warship took USS Morning Light and USS Velocity in January.
+Charles Fowler, CSN, who had commanded CSS Josiah A. Bell when the Confederate warship took USS Morning Light and USS Velocity in January.
 On 18 April, another boat expedition was surprised and driven off by Confederate troops.
 On 7 July, with USS Monongahela, New London engaged batteries below Donaldsonville, Louisiana.
 Three days later, while steaming to New Orleans, the ship engaged Confederate batteries at White Hall Point, Mississippi.
 Back off the Texas coast, she captured the schooner Raton del Nilo on 3 December.

 New London continued to serve the West Gulf Blockading Squadron through the end of the Civil War.
 She sailed north on 12 July 1865 and decommissioned at Boston, Massachusetts, 3 August 1865.
 She was sold at public auction on 8 September 1865 to M. M. Comstock.
 Redocumented as Acushnet on 27 December 1865, she operated in merchant service until 1910.